 The Financial Aid office will determine if you qualify for subsidized, unsubsidized, or both.
 General facts are listed below.
-For additional information about loans and interest rates, visit our Types of Financial Aid page.
+For additional information about loans, eligibility periods, and interest rates, visit our Types of Financial Aid page.

 - Repayment begins 6 months after graduation, stops attending at least half time, or leaves school.

 - Standard repayment is 10 years, but there are other options available.